Zodiac - 2007

 Synopsis: In the late 1960s and 1970s, fear grips the city of San Francisco as a serial killer called Zodiac stalks its residents.
 Investigators and reporters become obsessed with learning the killer's identity and bringing him to justice.

-We are now a decade removed from the release of David Fincher’s Zodiac and I don’t think it’s too early to call it one if not the best movies of the 2000’s.
+We are now a decade removed from the release of David Fincher’s Zodiac, and I don’t think it’s too early to call it one of, if not the best movies of the 2000s.
 Sadly, it’s considered to be one of Fincher’s biggest misfires at the box office, especially when we compare it to his massive follow-up hit, The Social Network.
-But like all great films it eventually found its audience and has garnered praise for what can only be described as a technical masterpiece.
+But like all great films, it eventually found its audience and has garnered praise for what can only be described as a technical masterpiece.

-After Fincher was brought on board he quickly dove head first in to any and every piece of information he could get on the killings.
-The production team had access to almost all the case files from the killings and sit-down interviews with the living survivors and the police involved in the investigation.
-Fincher’s mindset was, if he was going to portray these horrible events that terrorized an entire city, he needed to recreate them as truthfully as possible.
+After Fincher was brought on board, he quickly dove head first into any and every piece of information he could get on the killings.
+The production team had access to almost all the case files from the murder and sit-down interviews with the living survivors and the police involved in the investigation.
+Fincher’s mindset was if he was going to portray these horrible events that terrorized an entire city, he needed to recreate them as truthfully as possible.